Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Group cohomology

 \subsection{Definitions}

-Here, we collect basic definitions from group cohomology used in the text, see e.g., \cite{Ben}*{Section~3.4}, \cite{Bro}*{Chapter~III}\footnote{These references typically use left module conventions.}.
-Let $G$ be a group, the \emph{bar resolution} is the complex
+Here, we collect basic definitions from group cohomology used in the text, see, e.g., \cite[Section~3.4]{Ben}, \cite[Chapter~III]{Bro}.\footnote{These references typically use left module conventions.} Let $G$ be a group, the \emph{bar resolution} is the complex

 where $ \mZ G^n\otimes_{\mZ} \mZ G$ is a right $\mZ G$-module via right multiplication.
-As an $\mZ G$-module, $\mZ G^n\otimes_{\mZ} \mZ G $ is freely generated by $n$-tuples $(g_1,\ldots, g_n)$.
+As an $\mZ G$-module, $\mZ G^n\otimes_{\mZ} \mZ G $ is freely generated by $n$-tuples $(g_1,\dots, g_n)$.
 The differential is the $\mZ G$-module homomorphism determined by

 Given a right $\mZ G$-module $A$, we obtain the cochain complex $F^\bullet(G,A)$ on abelian groups of functions $F^n(G,A)=\Fun(G^n,A)$ with differentials

 where $\deri^n$ is obtained by composing with $\partial_{n+1}$ under the identification where the latter is simply the $\mZ$-module of maps $G^n\to A$.
 Explicitly, the differential $\deri=\deri^n$ is given on a map $\omega\colon G^n\to A$ by